hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---

 ### 12 May 2026

+#### Property Business API

+Existing version 6.0 updated in Sandbox with the following changes:

+##### Changed

+`RULE_DUPLICATE_COUNTRY_CODE` can now be returned without using Gov-Test-Scenario `DUPLICATE_COUNTRY_CODE` for the following endpoints:

+- Create and Amend a Foreign Property Annual Submission
+- Create or Amend a Foreign Property Cumulative Period Summary

+##### Removed

+Gov-Test-Scenario `DUPLICATE_COUNTRY_CODE` is no longer required to simulate `RULE_DUPLICATE_COUNTRY_CODE` for the following endpoints:

+- Create and Amend a Foreign Property Annual Submission
+- Create or Amend a Foreign Property Cumulative Period Summary

+#### Business Source Adjustable Summary (BSAS) API

+Existing version 7.0 updated in Sandbox and Production with the following changes:

+##### Added

+Trigger a Business Source Adjustable Summary:

+- Add a new error `RULE_ACCOUNTING_PERIOD_NOT_ALIGNED` for cases where the submitted accounting period does not align to a complete tax year
+- Update the documentation to include this error

+No additional validation is introduced.
+The new error and documentation updates provide more informative feedback for an existing validation rule.

 #### Self Employment Business API

 Existing version 5.0 updated in Sandbox and Production with the following changes:

 ##### Changed